 In our previous blog, Be Your Best Self, Know Your Values, we discussed the importance of identifying priorities where your relationships, career, spirituality, and health are concerned.
-After doing the values exercise, consider if those values are reflected in the way you spend.
+After doing the values exercise, consider if those values reflect the way you spend.

 How do you get started in this type of process?
 Start by taking stock of how you spend your money by checking your credit card statement or by using Mint.
 The obvious big items tend to be housing, child care, food, and transportation.
-In the first exercise about personal values, did you write down that you value your children’s education, but spent a much larger portion of your income on a Ferrari than their 529 Plan?
-Time to reevaluate what you thought you valued or your spending habits!!
+In the first exercise about personal values, did you write down that you value your children’s education but spent a much larger portion of your income on a Ferrari than their 529 Plan?
+Time to reevaluate your values or your spending habits!!

-An example in which personal values are aligned with money decisions, is a couple in their 30s saving up to purchase a home together; their relationship values are related to their financial values in that they have determined it is a priority to live together in a home that they own and they are setting aside some of their savings to make it happen.
+An example of personal values aligned with money decisions is a couple in their 30s, saving up to purchase a home together.
+Their relationship values are related to their financial values in that they have determined it is a priority to live together in a home that they own.
+For this reason, they are setting aside some of their savings to make it happen.
 Other examples include those with spiritual convictions.
 Whether religious, humanist, or somewhere else on the spectrum, they tend to donate money to churches, charities, and community organizations.
 And many people with children opt to save up for future college tuition.

 In a similar vein, consider your emotional connection to money – do you tend to go on spending sprees when you are sad to fill the void?
 Or do you donate some of your savings to feel part of something larger than yourself?
-Hey, not judging, we all have our habits, the important thing is to build self-awareness around those habits so you can control them or develop new ones.
+Hey, we’re not judging; we all have our habits.
+The important thing is to build self-awareness around those habits so you can control them or develop new ones.